vvscode/docs/README.md

 A folder in `docs/...` level will be the *category name*.
 In the example above, `docs/whatsapp`, where *Whatsapp* will be the category name on the hosted site.
 To add a new category to the documentation, it is needed to edit the file `config.yml` in the root folder.

+#### Add a New Category

+To be able to add a new category you have to have access to [readme dashboard](https://dash.readme.io).
+There you can add an category, i.e. you want to create a new SMS category called "SMS SMPP", in `/docs` the corresponding folder name would be `sms-smpp` and the path `/docs/sms-smpp`.
+If you do not have access do the dashboard you can ask [Amar V](mailto:amar.vrbanjac@sinch.com) to give you access, or to create the desired category.

 An `.md` file in `whatsapp`-directory will also be on the first level in the side navigation.
 Examples in the above picture are `whatsapp-introduction.md` and `whatsapp-http-rest.md`.

+#### Sub-navigation

 If you wish to have sub-navigation in the side-navigation in the hosted site - create a folder with the same name as the file that you wish to have sub-navigation.
 There are only two navigation levels possible in the side navigation.
 In the picture above: we want `WhatsApp REST API` to have sub-levels and therefore need to add a folder that has the same name as the file that has the title of `WhatsApp REST API`, in this case `whatsapp-http-rest.md`.
 Any files placed in the created folder `whatsapp-http-rest` will be in the sub-navigation.